Daniel Ríos (footballer, born 1995): Nashville SC

-On 20 November 2018, Nashville MLS announced Ríos as their first signing for the 2020 MLS season.
+On 20 November 2018 Nashville MLS announced Ríos as their first-ever signing for the 2020 MLS season.
 Nashville loaned Ríos to USL side Nashville SC for the 2019 season.
 In his initial season with the club, Ríos was named to the 2019 All-League First Team, notching 20 goals in just 31 matches.
-On 7 August 2019, Ríos scored a goal in the 56th minute in a 4–0 victory over Hartford Athletic, giving him goals in five consecutive games dating back to July 6.
+On 7 August 2019 Ríos scored a goal in the 56th minute in a 4–0 victory over Hartford Athletic, giving him goals in five consecutive games dating back to 6 July.
 Less than two weeks later, on 18 August 2019, Ríos scored two goals against the Charlotte Independence to give Nashville a 3–1 win, earning him Man of the Match honors.
+Playing in Nashville SC's final season in the USL he once again finished second in the golden boot race with 20 goals.

-Ríos's 20 goals in the 2019 season, made him the first player in USL history to score 20 goals in multiple seasons.
+Daniel Ríos's 20 goals in the 2019 season, made him the first player in USL history to score 20 goals in multiple seasons.